 Florida medical malpractice cases can take quite a long time—in some instances, several years.
-Of course, the amount of time it takes to negotiate, try and/or settle a medical malpractice case depends heavily on a wide variation of factors.
+Of course, the amount of time it takes to negotiate, try, and/or settle a medical malpractice case depends heavily on a wide variety of factors.
 These factors that determine the length of time it will take to resolve a pending medical malpractice claim include:

 - Nature and extent of the claimed injuries

 - Length of time it takes to find a medical expert(s)

 - Any discoveries that come up late in the case